-A comment is a kind of post that is in reply to some other post, that makes little or no sense without reading or at least knowing the context of the source post.
+A reply (or comment) is a kind of post that is a text (typically, though photos are possible too) response to some other post, that makes little or no sense without reading or at least knowing the context of the source post.

-How to publish an indieweb comment replying to an original post
+an indieweb reply in response to an original post

-- Write a post (note/article/comment) on your own site
+- Write a post (e.g. note) on your own site

 - Link to the original